-People will ask if Deflecting Palm is good against cards like Valakut, the Molten Pinnacle or Grapeshot on a regular basis.
-The way that Deflecting Palm is worded, it only affects the next time a source of your choice would deal damage.
+Yes, Deflecting Palm is good against cards like Valakut, the Molten Pinnacle or Grapeshot.
+The way thiscard is worded, it only affects the next time a source of your choice would deal damage.
 Because Valakut has so many triggers and Grapeshot has Storm (meaning you actually copy the spell) you only get to stop one instance of the incoming damage.

 Is Deflecting Palm Good Against Ad Nauseum Decks?

 Another common question is if Deflecting Palm is good against Lightning Storm, a win condition of the Ad Nauseam Combo deck.
 In a vacuum, yes, this would throw the Lightning Storm right back at your opponent.
 But, your opponent casting Angel’s Grace can put that down in a hurry.
 Still, the alternate way to go below 0 life, Phyrexian Unlife, would likely turn a lot of that damage into infect.
 So, it’s not the worst card to have in reserve against that build of the deck, especially if you’re sure Lightning Storm is their win condition.
 Ad Nauseam decks rarely play Lightning Storm all that often any more, instead drawing out their entire deck and using Thassa’s Oracle as a win condition.

 Another thing that Deflecting Palm isn’t so good against is double strike – something that Boros Charm gives creatures all the time in Modern.
 It only stops one half of the damage, whether it’s the first strike or regular damage.
 Speaking of Boros Charm, this instant is pretty good against that card’s 4 damage to the face mode – but, you still need to watch out for Skullcrack, which is an extremely popular card in Modern, especially in Burn mirror matches.